allenyllee/plugin-katex/README.md

     - build fial: TypeError: block.get is not a function
     - it seems that the return value is exception object, which has no get method.
     - tries to return empty string when exception
+    - build ok, but still have some render issue...